turnerlabs/cstore/README.md

 Once the build is complete the {{TAG}} release will be published to GitHub.

 IMPORTANT: The Mac build is not part of the build process due to required libraries not included on the linux build server.
 The `create_darwin_build.sh` script must be run on a Mac and manually uploaded to the new GitHub release to complete the process.
+** Currently, the AWS Secrets Manager vault can only be used with AWS S3 buckets for secret token substitution.

 ## Goals ##